 All students must comply with all OHSU policies and directives related to information security and privacy.
-A copy of our Acceptable Use policy can be found at www.ohsu.edu/sites/default/files/2020-05/ OHSU-computing-policy.pdf.
+A copy of our Acceptable Use policy can be found at www.ohsu.edu/about/policies.
 Information, Security and Privacy training conducted online annually is required for all faculty, staff, students and volunteers.